 Only feed foods to a puppy under a year of age a food that has met AAFCO’s nutritional profiles for either all life stages or for growth.
 This will be indicated on the package.
 For adults, the food should meet the standard for adults.
 The standard for puppies is higher than the adult standard for all nutrients, so any puppy food is also adequate for adults.

-Calcium Levels for Large Breed Puppies Need to Be Between 1.3 % and 1.9%
+4. Calcium Levels for Large Breed Puppies Need to Be Between 1.3 % and 1.9% Dry Mass

-4. Make sure the calcium level for puppies is not over 1.9% (for any large breed puppy).
+Make sure the calcium level for large breed puppies is not over 1.9% dry mass.
+See number 2 above for more information about what dry mass means and how to calculate it.
 Some foods are super healthy for adults or smaller breed dogs but often the added protein means more meat which includes more bones which includes more calcium.
 Calcium levels are what distinguish foods made for large breed puppies and smaller breed puppies.
-Higher levels of calcium will tend to cause the bones in large breed puppies to grow too quickly.
+Higher levels of calcium will tend to cause the bones in large breed puppies to grow too quickly which can cause joint problems as the dog grows up.
 I always keep calcium levels in mind when rotating foods.